Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of

 where $d$ denotes distance measurement (e.g., cosine distance).
 Both $B_1$ and $B_2$ are two batches sampled respectively from the same or different datasets for diversity measures within or across datasets.
 Experiments confirm that hand-crafted indicators such as the number of latent concepts~\cite{xie2021explanation} and the richness of vocabulary are positively associated with the proposed $\hat{d}iv$ coefficients.

-\cite{lu2023instag} develops a diversity measure by open-ended tagging.
-Specifically, a tagging model parameterized by $\theta$ is trained with GPT4-labeled tagging pairs to describe each instruction tuning datapoint $x_i$ by its fine-grained, atomic intentions and semantics (e.g., tasks and domains).
+\cite{lu2023instag} develop a diversity measure by open-ended tagging.
+Specifically, a tagging model parameterized by $\theta$ is trained with GPT4-labeled tagging pairs. {To label such tags of each datapoint, the GPT4 first performs open-set fine-grained tagging and then all the collected tags are normalized to filter out low-frequency ones and aggregate near-duplicate ones.
+The specifically trained tagging model } describes each instruction tuning datapoint $x_i$ by its fine-grained, atomic intentions and semantics (e.g., tasks and domains).
 Correspondingly, the number of tags can be viewed as a diversity indicator for sampling a instruction subset $S_b$ from the whole set $S$ (see Alg.~\ref{alg:tagsample}).

 \paragraph{Remark} The model-based indicators are highlighted by their flexibility in handling various aspects of diversity either implicitly or explicitly.